The conclusion of a Jewish wedding, with its layers of symbolic practices, often ends with the groom crushing a wine glass under his heel.

 Like many traditions in Jewish weddings, such as standing under the Chuppah and the bride circling the groom seven times, the breaking of the glass can symbolize many things.
 But the chief connotation is that the breaking of the glass serves as a reminder of the destruction of the Temple in Jerusalem, the most holy place in all of Jewish history.
 Another connotation is that it reminds the couple of the fragility of the relationship and the need to preserve it.

 In some cases, modern couples may find the practice a somewhat oppressive burden in its reminder of thousands of years of history.
 But then, isn't that what tradition is for?

-For more wedding and tradition articles, check out the links on the next page.
+For more wedding and tradition articles, check out the links below.

 - How Marriage Works

 - What is the history of the wedding garter tradition?